by Sean Marten & Chris Baumgartner

 You’re gonna wanna see the possum rendering plant, and the yam that looks like Lyndon LaRouche.

-Lyndon Hermyle LaRouche is an American political activist, convicted felon, and world-class conspiracy theorist.
+Lyndon Hermyle LaRouche (1922-2019) was an American political activist, convicted felon, and world-class conspiracy theorist.
 He ran for president eight times between 1976 and 2004, attracting a devoted (and sometimes violent) following.
 In 1988 he was sent to prison for six years for conspiracy to commit mail fraud and tax violations.
 Among his favorite conspiracy theories: the Soviet Union and/or the International Monetary Fund introduced AIDS to kill Africans, George H.W.
 Bush’s family helped fund Adolf Hitler during World War II, and Queen Elizabeth II is a leader of the international drug trade.

 Excuse me, I just need an Ipecac, I’ll be right back.